kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

    `PodGroupInfo`, or a nested parent `CompositePodGroup` hierarchy, allowing the queue to sort and pop them uniformly.
 To preserve this root-only queue property in the presence of unsynchronized object arrivals:
-   * Unobserved groups are tracked in a dedicated `unschedulablePodGroups` structure and only moved into the active scheduling queue when the root of their hierarchy (having no parent reference) is successfully observed and cached.
+   * Unobserved groups are tracked in a dedicated `pendingPodGroups` structure and only moved into the active scheduling queue when the root of their hierarchy (having no parent reference) is successfully observed and cached.